Tumhari Sulu: Plot

-Ashok is irritated at first that Sulu took up the job without discussing with him but relents out of love for his wife.
-On her first day, Sulu faces an annoying caller who tries to change their chat into an obscene one, but is able to tactfully handle it.
+Ashok is irritated at first that Sulu took up the job without discussing it with him but relents out of love for his wife.
+On her first day, Sulu faces a rude caller who tries to change their chat into an obscene one, but is able to tactfully handle it.
 Next, she gets a request to sing, and excitedly does a song she only sings for her husband.
-Ashok is annoyed by her behavior, as well as frustrated with his new boss, who treats him terribly.
-Sulu's family disagree with her show and want her to quit but Ashok stands by her.
+Ashok is annoyed by her behaviour, his displeasure further exacerbated by his frustrations with his new boss who treats him terribly.
+Sulu's family disagrees with the tone of her show and wants her to quit, but Ashok stands by her.
 The show becomes successful and Sulu enjoys her work, growing more worldly and confident.
-However, Ashok continues taking out his frustrations at home about both his job and hers.
+However, Ashok continues taking out his frustrations at home about both his job and her.
 Sulu's life becomes high at work and low at home.

-One day, the principal of Pranav's school reveals that he has been charging other kids for showing adult phone videos he stole from Ashok, as well as faking his father's signatures.
+One day, the principal of Pranav's school reveals that he has been charging other kids for showing adult videos on a phone he stole from Ashok, as well as faking his father's signatures.
 Pranav is suspended from school, which becomes a serious issue at home.
 Sulu's sisters blame her, claiming that she has neglected her son because of her job and her low level of education is influencing him.
 They say she has to quit but Sulu takes a tough stand, rejecting their conditions.
 She later gets a call that Pranav is missing.
 Sulu and Ashok find a note by him, revealing he is ashamed of what he has done and is sad that his mother had to leave her job because of him.
 Pranav requests his father to support his mother and her work.
 Ashok and Sulu reconcile as they search for their son.